foundriesio/docs/source/user-guide/fioctl/index.rst

 -------------

 ``fioctl version --update-to <version>``
-  Fioctl v0.36 and later can be updated—rather securely, via TUF—without the need to manually reinstall the binary.
+  Fioctl can be updated—securely via TUF—without needing to manually reinstall the binary.

 .. code-block:: console